jaytimm/google-ngrams-and-r/README.md

 }
 ```

-Apply function.
-A sample portion of a newly
+Apply function to the list of historical TFMs.

 ``` r
 tfms_lemmed <- lapply(tfms, lemmatize_matrix)
 ```

+A small portion of the **lemmatized TFM** for the 1908-1932 sub-corpus is presented below.
+Again, full data structure is a list of TFMs by quarter.

 ``` r
 tfms_lemmed[[5]][1:10,1:20]